SHOPPING CART

 Less common native birds you may be lucky enough to sight.

 • Morepork (Ruru) a night owl that feeds on large insects such as weta, cicadas, beetles, moths, spiders, rats, mice, small birds and lizards.
 Nests in hollow trees, stumps and branches.
-Plant cabbage trees.
+Plant Cabbage Trees.

 • New Zealand Kaka (Kaka) a greenish-brown parrot with a hooked bill, perfect for feeding on flowers, nectar and berries, as well as insects such as huhu grubs.
 Nests in cavities of large trees.